Killer Bug

 Although substitutes are sold in the UK as Killer Bug Yarn, none that I have been able to find show the pinkish-tan color when wet.

 I've also read comments on various forums that suggest that any yarn will work.
-I'm convinced the people who say that do so only because they haven't tried one that does turn a pinkish tan (a lot like the people who say tenkara is just dapping or cane pole fishing without ever having tried it.)
+I'm convinced the people who say that do so only because they haven't tried one that does turn a pinkish tan (just as the people who say tenkara is just dapping or cane pole fishing have never tried it.)
 I think Sawyer was absolutely correct when he said the successful attraction is due to the color.

 Angler holding rainbow troutKiller Bugs aren't just for grayling.
 This stockie rainbow inhaled one.

 The fly is tied with copper wire instead of tying thread.
 The copper wire provides a little bit of extra weight, but not nearly as much as a lead underbody or even a beadhead.
 (With a soft rod and a light line, you can still tell it's a weighted fly, though.)
-I believe Sawyer used a varnished copper wire that had a slightly reddish brown color, but it seems you can't get that color anymore.
-I just use regular copper wire.
+I believe Sawyer used a varnished copper wire that had a slightly reddish brown color.
+The closest match I have found is called magnet wire, but I just use the copper wire sold by fly tying shops.
+As with the exact hue of the fawn/tan color, regarding whether the copper wire is varnished, the fish don't care.

 Angler holding wild brown troutThey're not just for stockie rainbows, either.
 This wild brown was fooled.